Chapel Hill School District History

 The early 1960s

-Susan Worley, a white women who was a Chapel Hill student in this era, said even children were aware of what segregation meant.
+Susan Worley, a white woman who was a Chapel Hill student in this era, said even children were aware of what segregation meant.

 “One thing that is hard to convey to people now is what a big deal the whole Civil Rights movement was for everybody, for black citizens and for white citizens,” she said.
 “I could’ve told you where every kid in my class stood on the issue because it really dominated everything and of course it should have — it was a very weird Jim Crow world.”